 Guidance: Insect producers are responsible for demonstrating the safety of the products leaving their production facilities.
 Sampling procedures should be implemented.
-Such sampling obligations are associated typically to microbiological criteria/ targets (e.g., for processed insect proteins intended for animal feed use) and maximum limits for contaminants (food contaminants and undesirable substances and products for feed), as defined by regulations or by the importing country.
+Such sampling obligations are typically associated with microbiological criteria/ targets (e.g., for processed insect proteins intended for animal feed use) and maximum limits for contaminants (food contaminants and undesirable substances and products for feed), as defined by regulations or by the importing country.

-9.7 Insect welfare
+Insect welfare

-Producer should implement standards and practices of insect welfare in its operations, despite uncertainty about whether insects can suffer.
+9.7.1 Levels I The producer should implement insect welfare standards and practices in its operations, despite uncertainty as to whether insects may suffer.

-Guidance: The animal production industry should aspire to freedom from hunger, thirst, discomfort, pain, injury, disease, fear and distress, and the expression of normal behaviour.
+Guidance: The animal production industry should aim for freedom from hunger, thirst, discomfort, pain, injury, disease, fear and distress, and the expression of normal behaviour.
 Insect-killing methods that would reduce suffering include freezing or instantaneous techniques such as shredding should be preferred.